Department of Health and Human Services, Office of the Secretary, Office of Public Health and Science, Office of Global Health Affairs.

 - Work Plan.

-The applicant should describe the activities or steps to achieve each of the activities proposed in the methodology section and use a time line that includes each activity and identifies responsible staff.
+Describe the activities or steps that will be used to achieve each of the Start Printed Page 52392activities proposed in the methodology section.
+Use a time line that includes each activity and identifies responsible staff.

 - Resolution of Challenges.

-The applicant should discuss likely challenges designing and implementing the activities described in the Work Plan, and approaches to resolve such challenges.
+Discuss challenges that are likely to be encountered in designing and implementing the activities described in the Work Plan, and approaches that will be used to resolve such challenges.

 - Evaluation and Technical Support Capacity.

 Describe current experience, skills, and knowledge, including individuals on staff, materials published, and previous work of a similar nature.

 - Organizational Information.